nttgin/BGPalerter/docs/configuration.md

 #### monitorRPKI

-This monitor will listen for all announcements produced by the monitored Autonomous Systems and for all the announcements involving any of the monitored prefixes (independently from who is announcing them) and it will trigger an alert if any of the announcements is RPKI invalid or not covered by ROAs (optional).
+This monitor will listen for all announcements produced by the monitored Autonomous Systems and for all the announcements involving any of the monitored prefixes (independently of who is announcing them), and it will trigger an alert if any of the announcements is RPKI invalid or not covered by ROAs (optional).

 This monitor is particularly useful when:
+* Before RPKI deployment, since it will let you test what announcements will be invalid after singing the ROAs.
-* you are deploying RPKI, since it will let you know if any of your announcements are invalid;
+* During RPKI deployment, since it will let you know if any of your announcements are invalid.
-* after you deployed RPKI, in order to be sure that all future BGP configurations will be covered by ROAs.
+* After you deployed RPKI, in order to be sure all future BGP configurations will be covered by ROAs.

 > Example:
 > The prefixes list of BGPalerter has the following entries: